-The way to define what is your Chinese zodiac is the year you were born in Chinese lunar calendar.
-Every zodiac sign has its own characteristic, base on that you can know more about other characteristic, what to do and what should not do.
+The way to define what is your Chinese zodiac is the year you were born in the Chinese lunar calendar.
+Every zodiac sign has its own characteristic, base on that you can know more about other characteristics, what to do, and what should not do.

 Chinese New Year Celebrations

 Chinese New Year Decorations — Lucky Red Items